tzweigle/TechBlog/Readme.md

 4. In what ways was the upgrade process similar to  the clean install process?
 How did it differ?

-* the clean install seemed to be faster that the upgrade. in addition I was prompted with similar customization options prior to launch. during the launch, a Microsoft edge page was on display inviting me to further customize and explorer new features
+* The clean install seemed to be faster that the upgrade. in addition I was prompted with similar customization options prior to launch. during the launch, a Microsoft edge page was on display inviting me to further customize and explorer new features

 5. Are there any additional folders that remain after the upgrade process is complete?
 What are the contents of those folders?